MLH-Hackathon-Projects/2024-09-18__ddaln__vthacks_2024/README.md

 ## Challenges We Ran Into

-- **Accuracy of Transcriptions**: Ensuring high accuracy of speech-to-text conversion in noisy environments and with non-native English speakers.
+- **Accuracy of Transcriptions**: Ensuring high accuracy of speech-to-text conversion in noisy environments.
 - **Severity Scoring**: Developing an algorithm that can reliably assess the severity of a situation from sometimes ambiguous or incomplete information.
-- **Real-Time Processing**: Handling the high volume of incoming calls and processing data quickly enough to be actionable in urgent situations.
+- **Front-end Development**: Handling the high volume of incoming calls and processing data quickly enough to be actionable in urgent situations.

 ## Accomplishments That We're Proud Of